Data Processing Terms

 4.14) Information and audit

 The Processor shall make available to the other Party all information necessary to demonstrate compliance with the obligations set out in this clause 4 and allow for and contribute to audits, including inspections, conducted by the controller or another auditor mandated by the controller, except if and to the extent that providing such information or permitting such an audit would place the Processor in breach of Applicable Law or cause it to infringe the rights (including rights in intellectual property or confidential information) of any of the Processor’s other customers.
 No more than one audit may be carried out in any calendar year, except if and when required by instruction of a competent data protection authority.
 The Processor shall be entitled to recover its costs of complying with this clause 4.14.
-Where the Processor has appointed a third party auditor to assess any of its technical or organisational measures to protect against Data Security Incidents for the purposes of any industry certification or otherwise (such as ISO27001 compliance), the Processor may share a copy of the auditor’s certificate, in lieu of providing other information or allowing for other audits by the controller or another auditor under this clause 4.14.
+Where the Processor has appointed a third party auditor to assess any of its technical or organisational measures to protect against Data Security Incidents for the purposes of any industry certification or otherwise (such as ISO27001 compliance), the Processor may share a copy of the auditor’s certificate, in lieu of providing other information or allowing for other audits by the controller or another auditor under this clause 4.14.e and the Access Control Standard Operating Procedure.

 5 - Authorised disclosures